sccn/sccn.github.io/tutorials/11_Scripting/Using_EEGLAB_history.md

 Note that EEGLAB does not use global variables (the variables above are accessible from the command line, but they are not used as global variables within EEGLAB).
-The above variables are ordinary variables in the global Matlab workspace.
+The above variables are ordinary variables in the global MATLAB workspace.
 All EEGLAB functions except the main interactive window function [eeglab.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=eeglab.m) (and a few other display functions) process one or more of these variables explicitly as input parameters and do not access or modify any global variable.
 This ensures that they have a minimum chance of producing unwanted 'side